Peeze/removeCanvasGroups/README.md

 Package extenstion like [so](https://extensionworkshop.com/documentation/publish/package-your-extension/).
 Firefox prevents installation of unsigned extenstions.
 I do not distribute the signed package.
 To get it signed, follow [these instructions](https://extensionworkshop.com/documentation/publish/submitting-an-add-on/#self-distribution).

+## Usage
+After installation, go to [Add-ons](about:addons) and enter the group names to be removed under the module preferences.